-Table 22-3 (Cont.)
+Table 22-3

+(Cont.)

 Employee

+- ~ - Never

+Column Description

-Takes the aggregation option for the member being loaded as related to Plan2.
+Aggregation (Capex) For Capital Expense Planning: Takes the aggregation option for the member being loaded as related to Capital Expense Planning.
 This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.

-Takes the aggregation option for the member being loaded as related to Plan3.
-This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.

-For Workforce Planning: The Aggregation (Wrkforce) column takes the aggregation option for the member being loaded as related to Workforce Planning.
-This column is available only if the Planning application is valid for this plan type.
 The name of the column varies, depending on the name of the plan type in the Planning application.

-Table 22-3 (Cont.)
-Employee

-For Capital Expense Planning: Takes the aggregation option for the member being loaded as related to Capital Expense Planning.
-This column is available only if the Planning application is valid for this plan type.
-The name of the column varies, depending on the name of the plan type in the Planning application.
+This value is passed as a string.
+Valid values:

++ (default)

+∎ -

+■ ■

+■ /

+■ %

+• ~

+Never

-Takes the member formula values defined for the dimension member.
-By default, there is no member formula associated with a dimension or dimension member.
-You cannot load member formulas for dimension members that are Shared or Label Only.
+Member Formula Takes the member formula values defined for the dimension member.
+By default, there is no member formula associated wit a dimension or dimension member.
+You cannot load member formulas for dimension members that are Shared or Label Only

-UDA

-Specifies a list of user-defined attributes to be updated.
+UDA Specifies a list of user-defined attributes to be updated.

 Note: You must define the UDA for the dimension members within Planning or by way of the UDA target.

-Smart Lists

-Takes the name of a user-defined Smart List defined in the Planning application.
+Smart Lists Takes the name of a user-defined Smart List defined in the Planning application.
 This value is passed as a string.
-The default for Smart Lists is <None>.
+The default for Smart Lists is <none>.
 Smart Lists are used in a metadata or dimension load (not a data load) allowing you to define the association of the Smart List name (not the values) with a given dimension member.
-You can have multiple Smart Lists associated with a dimension but only one Smart List associated with a dimension member.
+You can have multiple Smart Lists associated with a dimension but only one Smart List associated with a dimension member.</none>

 These predefined Smart Lists are available in a Workforce Planning application:

-- None
+None

-- Status
+Status

-- FT\PT
+■ FT_PT

-- HealthPlan
+HealthPlan

-- TaxRegion
+TaxRegion

-- Month
+Month

-- Performance
+Performance

-- Position
+Position

-- EmployeeType
+EmployeeType

-Takes a description for the member that is being loaded; empty by default.
+Description Takes a description for the member that is being loaded; empty by default.

 Note: If you do not enter a value for this column or do not connect the column, a new member is loaded without a description, and the description of an existing member is unchanged.
-If you enter <NONE> as the value for this column, any existing description for the member is deleted and is not loaded with the member.
+If you enter <none> as the value for this column, any existing description for the member is deleted and is not loaded with the member.</none>

-Table 22-3 (Cont.)
-Employee
+Table 22 2 (Cant) En .